OptimalDesign/DOSE/README.md

 - `N`: size of the design, i.e., the total number of the subjects available
 - `A`: K*n matrix of linear constraints
 - `C`: K*n matrix of sparsity constraints
-- `bk`: the right-hand size of linear and sparsity constraints both type of constraints are generated jointly in the form `A*w + C*sw <= bk` where `w` is size-n design vector of number of measurements in the correponding factor levels defined in `x`
+- `bk`: the right-hand size of linear and sparsity constraints.
+     Both types of constraints are generated jointly in the form `A*w + C*sw <= bk`, where `w` is size-n design vector of number of measurements in the correponding factor levels defined in `x`.
+     In the context of the step 7 above, the limits are added sequentially and then "stitched together" into matrices `A` and `C` (see the code for generating Example 5 for specific cases)
 - `a,b`: parameter values of the CR model needed for computing the locally optimal design
 - `crit`: optimality criterion: "D", "A", or "I"
 - `type`: defines whether exact or approximate design is computed